ECB questions holes in Greek bank recap plans

-FRANKFURT, May 23 (Reuters) - The European Central Bank has given its backing to Greece’s plans to recapitalise its banks but raised a number of key questions about how the fund set up to do the job will work.
+FRANKFURT (Reuters) - The European Central Bank has given its backing to Greece’s plans to recapitalize its banks but raised a number of key questions about how the fund set up to do the job will work.

 Athens has set the Hellenic Financial Stability Fund (HFSF) as a capital backstop to bolster its viable banks.
 Funded by the euro zone and the IMF, it will inject up to 50 billion euros into banks in return for shares which it hopes to sell one day.